tum-pbs/pbdl-book/physicalloss-discuss.md

 requires backpropagation through the full network, which can be very slow.
 Especially so for higher-order derivatives.

-And while the setup is realtively simple, it is generally difficult to control.
-The NN has flexibility to refine the solution by itself, but at the same time, tricks are necessary when it doesn't pick the right regions of the solution.
+And while the setup is relatively simple, it is generally difficult to control.
+The ANN has flexibility to refine the solution by itself, but at the same time, tricks are necessary when it doesn't pick the right regions of the solution.